reritom/Flask-Microservice-Tutorial/README.md

 ```
 We use `FROM python:3.7-alpine` as our base as it has the correct python version, and the `alpine` images are relatively small compared to non-alpine images (a few megabyes as opposed to a few hundred megabytes).
 We `COPY requirements.txt /` which makes the file available in our docker image, and then install it using `RUN pip install -r /requirements.txt`.
 We then copy the rest of our source code into a subdirectory called `app` with `COPY . /app`.
 Using `WORKDIR /app` means the next commands will be executed in that directory.
 We `EXPOSE 5001` to expose port 5001, which is the port defined in our `application.py`.
 Then finally we state the command to run the application, which is `CMD [ "python", "application.py" ]`.

-When you run an the application without docker, it will create a database in the invsys directory called `red.db`.
-Which means when you create your docker image, you will already have your database in your image with any existing data in it.
+When you run an the application without Docker, it will create a database in the invsys directory called `red.db` (in our `if __name__=='__main__'` in `application.py`, we pass `sqlite:///red.db` as the db_uri, and if it doesn't exist, SQLAlchemy creates it for us).
+Which means when you create your Docker image, you will already have your database in your image with any existing data in it.
 So avoid this by adding a `.dockerignore` file to your directory, containing `red.db`.
-Now when you build your image, there will be a fresh image.
+Now when you build your image, there will be a fresh database.
 For this project we aren't concerned about database persistence and volumes.

 Now that we have a Dockerfile (and our .dockerignore), we can build the image using `docker build -t invsys .`, which will build an image called `invsys` based off of the Dockerfile in our current directory (`.`).